-In doing so, they helped to defeat one of the greatest evils the world has ever seen and created the precursor to the modern computer.
-But it’s not just history we’re after.
-Even almost a century later, there are lessons we can learn here about modern cybersecurity.
+In creating the Enigma machine, the Allies helped to defeat one of the greatest evils the world has ever seen and created the precursor to the modern computer.
+Even now, almost a century later, there are still lessons we can learn from the Enigma machine about modern cybersecurity.

 What follows is the fascinating story of how clever spies, daring commandos, brilliant mathematicians, and industrious engineers came together to crack Germany’s Enigma code machine…

 The Enigma machine was a keyboard that scrambled messages in a way that could only be unscrambled by someone using an identical machine with identical settings somewhere else.
 It was initially created for commercial and diplomatic use before the war, but the government later began developing versions with more powerful encryption exclusively for the military.